 Peter is the Director of Squash at Kids On Point.
 He started coaching squash as a nationally-ranked junior player and continued as a varsity college squash player; after graduating, Peter became an assistant professional at the McArthur Squash Center.
 Peter is a certified US Squash Level III instructor.
 He obtained a B.A. in English Literature from the University of Dublin, an M.A. in American Literature from the University of Virginia, and an M.S. in Education from the University of Pennsylvania.
 Peter teaches Humanities part-time at Charleston Collegiate School.

 Working with local youth has always been important to Dylan, as he believes giving back to be an integral aspect of life.
 Dylan is experienced in youth development, having worked for several other nonprofits, including WINGS for Kids and Camp Can Do.
 At Kids On Point, Dylan collaborates with Lead Mentors and ensures that every scholar is getting the most out of the program.
-Originally from Columbia, SC, Dylan is a Senior at College of Charleston, pursuing his B.A. in Theatre.
+Dylan is a Senior at College of Charleston, pursuing his B.A. in Theatre.

 Morgan came to Kids On Point three years ago, as a first-year mentor.
 Since then, she has served as the KOP Honors College Liaison, as a Lead Mentor, and as an Impact360 summer camp counselor.
 Morgan brings expertise from her 3 years as a mentor to the role of Academic Success Coordinator, working hard to ensure that scholars receive the personalized support that they need.